Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Introduction

-\textit{Jouzu}\footnote{https://jouzu.ai} features not only conversational characters, but also prescripted question-answer (QA) dialogues, or lessons, an in-text sentence-level inspector that defines and provides the readings of Japanese words, and flashcards to practice words learned in the lessons and conversational environments.
+As a whole, \textit{Jouzu} combines such conversational characters with prescripted QA dialogues, referred to as "lessons," an in-text sentence-level inspector that provides word-by-word definitions and readings and flashcards to practice vocabulary from both lessons and conversation created with the in-text inspector.
+These multimodal conversational environments are designed to replicate human interaction without judgment, thereby encouraging playful exploration in chats alongside structured practice in lessons and flashcards.
+The visuals of the app, including flashcards, are grounded in anime stylization, tying the system’s linguistic playfulness to a coherent aesthetic world.

-In a mixed-methods study with 54 participants, we evaluate how users of varying proficiency and linguistic backgrounds interacted with this application.
+In a mixed-methods study with 52 participants, we investigated how users of varying proficiency and linguistic backgrounds interacted with the application.
 We collected quantitative ratings of usability, engagement, and agent perception, alongside open-ended feedback and behavioral data from chatbot logs.
-In this study, we analyze how agent stylization such as voice, visual design, and character behavior modulates user interaction, emotional response, and task engagement.
-This contributes to ongoing discourse in HAI on the role of personality, culture, and embodiment in agent design.
+Our analysis describes patterns in how agent stylization including voice, visual design, and character behavior related to reported user experience, emotional responses, and interaction strategies.
+In some cases, we also tested for significant differences between user subgroups (e.g., native language and proficiency level), allowing us to examine potential impacts of linguistic background on app usage.
+This study therefore not only contributes to the design of language learning systems, but also extends ongoing discourse in HAI and HCI on the role of personality, culture, and embodiment in agent design.